-Freedom to learn depends upon appropriate opportunities and conditions in the classroom, laboratory, on campus and in clinical settings.
-Faculty, staff, students and visitors respect the conditions conducive to such freedom by conducting themselves in a responsible manner, abiding by federal and state laws and adhering to the rules and regulations set forth by the Regents of the University of Nebraska and University of Nebraska Medical Center.
+Freedom to learn depends upon appropriate opportunities and conditions in the classroom, laboratory, on campus, and in clinical settings.
+Faculty, staff, students and visitors respect the conditions conducive to such freedom by conducting themselves in a responsible manner, abiding by federal and state laws and adhering to the rules and regulations set forth by the Regents of the University of Nebraska and UNMC.
 The University may take independent disciplinary action on those who violate criminal and civil law as noted in the University of Nebraska Regents Bylaws paragraph 5.5.
-Accordingly, the University of Nebraska Medical Center has developed the following general guidelines pertaining to academic integrity and personal conduct which provide and safeguard the right of individuals to exercise fully their freedom to pursue academic goals without undue interference from others.
+Accordingly, UNMC has developed the following general guidelines pertaining to academic integrity and personal conduct which provide and safeguard the right of individuals to exercise fully their freedom to pursue academic goals without undue interference from others.

 Minimum Standards of Academic Integrity

 In order to assure an understanding between students, faculty, and staff concerning what types of activity constitute violations of academic integrity, several definitions and examples follow in the section on Academic Misconduct.
 These examples are not intended to be all inclusive and other actions not listed here may be considered violations.